Understanding the Pareto Principle – The 80/20 Rule

 Identifying Profitable Customers

-In the context of marketing and sales, the Pareto Principle suggests that a small fraction of customers are responsible for a large portion of revenue.
+In marketing and sales, the Pareto Principle holds that a small fraction of customers accounts for a large share of revenue.

 By identifying and nurturing these high-value customers, businesses can enhance customer loyalty and boost profitability.